-Every startup, in today’s digitized era, requires a software, a website, and a compatible native app to support its operations.
+Every startup requires software, a website, and a compatible native app to support its operations in today’s digitized era.
 However, to get everything in the line is a cumbersome task that demands additional high expenditure to develop, deploy, and maintain each of these individually.

 On the other hand, PWAs are simple: they take less time to develop, less time to deploy and are less costly in terms of maintenance.
 They do not just save investment, but also save crucial turnaround time, which is an important factor in the success of any new business.

 Progressive Web Applications come with an intuitive sleekness and a seamless experience that you’ll probably never get from native mobile applications.
 Unlike many web applications that may lag due to reasons like slow internet speed or heavy dependencies, PWAs are usually very swift.

 You shouldn’t forget that PWAs are web applications, so they definitely need internet connectivity.
 However, the good part is that the lack of internet connectivity won’t break their performance.
 PWAs can work fine in slow internet speed conditions, giving them an upper hand over the traditional forms of web applications.